Friends of the Australian Bush Heritage Fund is a US-based non-profit organization dedicated to conserving Australia’s biodiversity.

 Kent is the Executive Director of the Liz Claiborne & Art Ortenberg Foundation (LCAOF) in New York City, a global conservation grant maker.
 The Foundation supports wildlife and community-based conservation initiatives in Africa, Asia, Latin America and the northern Rocky Mountains region.

 Prior to joining LCAOF in 2016, Kent worked for 34 years with The Nature Conservancy (TNC).
 Kent led three of TNC’s most successful state and country programs — in Maine, Australia and Canada.
-His other positions included serving as the first Managing Director of TNC’s Global Lands Program, which oversaw the organization’s work with Indigenous Peoples, and International Senior Strategist, during which he identified New Zealand as a new TNC country program.
-Kent is also on the board of a large philanthropic foundation in his home state of Maine and is a board member and investor in several private natural resource companies.
+His other positions included serving as the first Managing Director of TNC’s Global Lands Program, which oversaw the organization’s work with Indigenous Peoples.

-Kent’s connection to and love of Australia started with a sabbatical that he took with Australian Bush Heritage Fund (now known as Bush Heritage Australia), when he worked with Executive Director Doug Humann during their acquisition of Carnarvon Station in Queensland.
+Kent’s love of Australia started with a sabbatical that he took with Australian Bush Heritage Fund (now known as Bush Heritage Australia), when he worked with Executive Director Doug Humann during their acquisition of Carnarvon Station in Queensland.
 He returned to Australia several years later as TNC’s first in-country Executive Director.
-He holds a Masters of Forest Science from the Yale School of the Environment and a Bachelor of Arts from Colby College in Maine.

 Doug Humann (Melbourne, Australia)